-Since February is American Heart Month, what better way to celebrate than with the Mediterranean Diet—the #2 best diet for cardiovascular health, according to the 2020 US News and World Report rankings!
+Since February is American Heart Month, what better way to celebrate than with the Mediterranean Diet—the #1 best heart-healthy diet, according to the 2021 US News and World Report rankings!

 The Mediterranean Diet reﬂects a way of eating that is traditional to the countries that surround the Mediterranean Sea.
 It is abundant in minimally processed plant-based foods—fruits, vegetables, nuts, seeds, legumes, whole grains, herbs and spices—rich in monounsaturated fat from olive oil, and lower in saturated fat, meat, and dairy products.
 Scientiﬁc evidence has shown that the adoption of the Mediterranean Diet is a protective factor against the onset of various types of cancer, cardiovascular disease, including metabolic syndrome (a condition that includes excess body fat, high blood fats, and high blood pressure), aging, and obesity.

 Early recognition of the beneﬁts of the Mediterranean diet stemmed from a 1950s study led by Ancel Keys from the University of Minnesota and a team of scientists.
 They set out to study men with heart disease in 21 countries.
 Keys’ ﬁndings revealed that Finland had the highest rates of heart disease-related deaths at 171 deaths per thousand men.
 The United States was at 92 deaths; Italy, a Mediterranean country, was at 24; Japan had 13 deaths per thousand and the Greek island of Crete, part of the Mediterranean, had a surprisingly low rate of only 3 deaths per thousand.
 This latter number astonished researchers, such that they returned to Crete to further study this phenomenon.
 Interestingly, Crete, with its low rate of heart disease, had an average daily fat intake of 40% of total calories—by no means a low-fat diet.